 Now that a finalized prototype is ready, you can show it to stakeholders, namely your clients, investors, or upper management.
 And the best thing: as you have plenty of feedback from earlier testing, your app prototype is backed by reliable evidence.

 Mobile app prototyping has never been easier than it is today because prototyping software tools allow designers to quickly and easily create prototypes.
-Below, our design team has curated the ten most popular app prototyping tools.
+Below, our design team has curated the nine best prototyping tools.

 Figma

 Figma is an award-winning, powerful prototyping tool across all platforms.
-It offers various tools, flexible styles, and many plugins, like Figmotion for creating advanced animations or Autoflow for illustrating user flows.
+It offers various tools, flexible styles, and many plugins, such as Figmotion for creating advanced animations and Autoflow for illustrating user flows.
 With Figma prototypes, you can run usability tests, iterate in a few clicks, and keep moving your product forward.

 FluidUI

 With FluidUI, you can create prototypes without a design skillset.
 The platform features ready-made libraries and helps create wireframes quickly.
-The prototypes can be easily shared via Live Preview URLs and get instant feedback thanks to chat, comments, and video calls.
+The prototypes can be easily shared via Live Preview URLs and receive instant feedback through chat, comments, and video calls.

 JustInMind